decodelabs/chirp/README.md

-# tweet-parser
+# Chirp
-PHP Tweet parser
+Twitter tools for PHP